Pryz/terraform-provider-ldap/README.md

 }
 ```

-Note that if you need to set more than one value for an attribute you need to specify it multiple times, due to a limitation in HCL 1.0 (see `mail` in the example).
+Note that if you need to set more than one value for an attribute you need to specify it multiple times, due to a limitation in HCL 1.0 (see `mail` in the example); this will be fixed in the upcoming Terraform 0.12.0, which will include HCL 2.0 and will allow to define data types for nested collections.
+For details, see also [this issue](https://github.com/hashicorp/terraform/issues/19141).

 The Bind User must have write access for resource creation to succeed.